 Install Keyboard Language to the iPad Air 2

-Edited by Grimm, VisiHow, vc, Eng and 1 other
+Edited by Grimm, VisiHow, vc, Eng

 You're watching VisiHow.
 This is a tutorial on how to add keyboard languages to the iPad Air 2.